-Here we show several explorations using Juniper that focus on local tasks.
-We demonstrate how both attribute and network data is used in conjunction to gain insights.
+Here we show several explorations using Juniper for focus tasks.
+We demonstrate how both attribute and network data are used in conjunction to gain insights.

-7.1 Game Of Thrones Network
+7.1 Game of Thrones Network

 The network we use in this example is based on the popular books and television show "Game of Thrones" or "A Song of Ice and Fire" by George R. R. Martin.
-The dataset is available on Kaggle3.
-We followed instructions to import them into Neo4j4.
-The network captures several types of relationships between story characters, noble houses, battles, books, cultures, etc. The network contains about 2,500 nodes, 17,000 edges, 18 attributes and 11 node types.
+The dataset is available on Kaggle.
+We followed instructions to import them into Neo4j.
+The network captures several types of relationships among story characters, noble houses, battles, books, cultures, etc. The network contains about 2,500 nodes, 17,000 edges, 18 attributes, and 11 node types.